 Product highlights of our Breakfast BREAKS and Meal BREAKS:

 - Shelf-stable meals (no refrigeration needed)

 - Thaw & serve varieties

 - Student handles own meal; requires no help from or prep by others

 - Compliant with all mandated FDA standards

 Breakfast BREAKS have been our flagship brand for over 20 years.
 They are shelf-stable, convenient, and nutritious.
 Kids love the fun packaging and the brands they contain, such as Multigrain Cheerios®, Lucky Charms®, and Reduced Sugar Cocoa Puffs®.
 Each serving (1 meal) of Breakfast BREAKS provides 2 ounce equivalent grain servings and 1/2 cup fruit based on the USDA Food Buying Guide Requirements.
 1 cup fruit options also available.
 Choose from Thaw & Serve or Shelf Stable options.
 Learn more about our Breakfast BREAKS

 Our self-contained Meal BREAKS are perfect for Classroom Feeding at lunch time.
 Our heat and serve entrees come individually wrapped, including our hand-held Pinwheels and Ciabatta Cheese Melts.
-E S Foods’ Thaw & Serve Meal BREAKS, Hot Meal BREAKS and Frozen Entrees fit the bill for variety and versatility.
+E S Foods’ Thaw & Serve Meal BREAKS and Frozen Entrees fit the bill for variety and versatility.
 Learn more about our Lunch options.